JohnnyLdeAlba/matrix-nes/README.md

 # What was the Purpose of this Project?

 I was looking for a platform to port my ill fated [Agartha](https://github.com/JohnnyLdeAlba/agartha-flash) game engine to.
-I abandoned this project because assembly is too time consuming and I felt it would be better if I stuck to a high level language instead.
+I abandoned this project because it is too time consuming to write code in assembly.
+I felt it would be better if I stuck to a high level language instead.

 # Requirements